 Lucy McCarthy (née Wiegersma) takes eventer Abbie Hughes through a step-by-step exercise aimed at helping to improve your horse’s balance and acceptance of the aids through corners and on straight lines

-The exercise: ride corners correctly
+The exercise: how to ride a corner

 2. The cones need to be two to three metres in from the point of the corner — keep them on the generous side for green horses that will inevitably find tighter turns more difficult.

 3. Lucy advises to start this exercise in trot.
-“It’s so easy for the horse to drop behind the hand and leg when you’re collecting at walk,” says Lucy.
+“It’s so easy for the horse to drop behind the hand and leg at walk,” says Lucy.
 “I think it’s easier for people to develop the feel in a higher gear.
 When established in trot then move up to canter and make sure you work on both reins.”

-6. Use ‘sponge fingers’ — squeeze and release as though you were squeezing water out of a sponge — with the inside hand to keep the neck straight.
+6. Use ‘sponge fingers’ — squeeze and release as though you were squeezing water out of a sponge — with the inside hand to keep the neck soft.
 “Hold the half halt for the two or three seconds that you’re travelling through the turn, and then release the pressure of the half halt and ride the horse forward onto the straight line,” says Lucy.

 Like this?
 You might also enjoy reading these: